Echinops: planting, growing and care

 How to plant?

-We recommend planting Echinops in groups rather than singly; or else scatter several plants within same bed, alongside perennials that flower in summer.
-Maintain about 50 cm spacing, although this also depends on chosen variety.
+We recommend planting echinops in groups rather than singly; or else scatter several plants within the same bed, alongside summer-flowering perennials.
+Allow about 50 cm spacing, although this also depends on chosen variety.

 - Dig a planting hole.
 It is not necessary to add compost, but you can improve drainage by adding gravel or coarse sand, or by planting on a mound.

-- Replace soil around it, and press down gently.
+- Replace soil around it, and firm gently.

 - Water generously.